benanderman/spork-8/README.md

 # Spork-8

-This is an 8-bit computer project, based heavily on [Ben Eater's 8-bit breadboard computer](https://eater.net/8bit).
-It's made out of modular PCBs that plug into each other, and contain mostly 74LS-series chips.
+This is an 8-bit computer project, inspired by [Ben Eater's 8-bit breadboard computer](https://eater.net/8bit).
+It's made out of modular PCBs that plug into each other, and contain mostly 74HC-series chips (original 74LS).
 It runs code from an EEPROM (so it's only programmable from a computer), and has separate memory.
 It's meant to display what's happening, when running on a 555-timer or manually stepping, but also be capable enough to implement some sort of game, when using an oscillator as a clock.

 ## Status of project